 The tests have been done and the frozen semen is ready for export…Now what?
 In our article, Exporting Frozen Semen from the United States, we covered topics ranging from determining if there is a foreign market for your stallion, to how to export the semen once it’s been frozen.
 Stallion owners/agents also need to consider how they are going to offer the frozen semen to a foreign market in the form of their breeding contract.
 In this article, we will discuss ways to sell the semen (by the dose or with a live foal guarantee), responsibility of shipping fees, what is to be done with leftover doses as well as who covers the costs of health testing and freezing, plus more.

-Select Breeders Services (SBS) has been in the frozen semen importing and exporting business for nearly 30 years.
+Select Breeders Services (SBS) has been in the frozen semen importing and exporting business for more than 35 years.
 It was 1983 when SBS first imported frozen semen from Germany into the United States.
 Also, to the best of our knowledge, SBS was the first to export frozen semen from the US when we shipped Abdullah’s frozen semen to Europe.
 Since then we have exported thousands of frozen semen doses all over the world including, South America, Europe, South Africa, the Middle East, Australia, and New Zealand just to name a few.

 Before the frozen semen can be shipped you need to make sure it was processed under the CURRENT import regulations of the destination country.
 It is not uncommon for a foreign country to change their regulations with little to no warning.
 Often the USDA import/export officials are not notified of such changes until a health certificate is presented to them for approval.
 It is also important that you DO NOT make a contractual commitment with a client in a foreign country until you know for sure the semen from your stallion can be frozen successfully and that the import requirements can be met.
 We also recommend that once the semen is frozen that mares be bred in the United States so you can demonstrate some level of fertility before sending the semen abroad.
 You can find more information on this subject in our article, Test Breeding Mares as an Aid to Marketing Equine Frozen Semen.